 This fifth edition builds on the remarkable foundation set by the previous four editions, and is retitled the RACGP aged care clinical guide (Silver Book) to reflect the increasing prevalence of older people choosing to live their old age in the community, or remaining in the community for longer.

 The fifth edition of the Silver Book will be significantly expanded from previous editions, both in scope and content, and will be released online in three interweaving parts:

 - Part A: Common clinical conditions in aged care (October 2019)

 - Part B: General approaches to aged care (early-to-mid 2020)

-- Part C: Organisational approaches to aged care (mid-to-late 2020)
+- Part C: Organisational approaches to aged care (mid 2021)

 The guide will be released online only to ensure regular updates can be undertaken and the information can remain up to date and relevant for GPs.